Human Rights Campaign: Leadership

 Kelley Robinson was announced as the new president of the Human Rights Campaign on September 20, 2022.
 She succeeded Interim President Joni Madison on November 28, 2022, becoming the first Black queer woman to lead the organization.

-The HRC's work is supported by three boards: the Board of Directors, which is the governing body for the organization; the HRC Foundation Board, which manages the foundation's finances and establishes official policies governing the foundation; and the Board of Governors, which manages the organization's local outreach nationwide.
+HRC's work is supported by three boards: the Board of Directors, which is the governing body for the organization; the HRC Foundation Board, which manages the foundation's finances and establishes official policies governing the foundation; and the board of governors, which manages the organization's local outreach nationwide.

 History

 Steve Endean, who had worked with a previously established Gay Rights National Lobby from 1978, established the Human Rights Campaign Fund political action committee in 1980.
 The two groups eventually merged.
 In 1983, Vic Basile, at the time one of the leading LGBT rights activists in Washington, D.C., was elected as the first executive director.
 In October 1986, the HRC Foundation (HRCF) was formed as a non-profit organization.

 In January 1989, Basile announced his departure, and HRC reorganized from serving mainly as a political action committee (PAC) to broadening its function to encompass lobbying, research, education, and media outreach.
 HRC decided on a new Statement of Purpose: "For the promotion of the social welfare of the gay and lesbian community by drafting, supporting and influencing legislation and policy at the federal, state and local level."
 Tim McFeeley, a Harvard Law School graduate, founder of the Boston Lesbian and Gay Political Alliance, and a co-chair of the New England HRC Committee, was elected the new executive director.
 Total membership was then approximately 25,000 members.

 In 1992, HRC endorsed a presidential candidate for the first time, Bill Clinton.
 In March 1993, HRC began a new project, National Coming Out Day.
+Other tangible accomplishments from the 90's are harder to document.
 From January 1995 until January 2004, Elizabeth Birch served as the executive director of the HRC.
 Under her leadership, the institution more than quadrupled its membership to 500,000 members.

 In 1995, the organization dropped the word "Fund" from its name, becoming the Human Rights Campaign.
 That same year, it underwent a complete reorganization.
 The HRC Foundation added new programs such as the Workplace Project and the Family Project, while HRC itself broadly expanded its research, communications, and marketing/public relations functions.
 The organization also unveiled a new logo, a yellow equal sign inside of a blue square.

 As part of the activities surrounding the Millennium March on Washington, the HRC Foundation sponsored a fundraising concert at Washington, D.C.'s RFK Stadium on April 29, 2000.
 Billed as a concert to end hate crimes, "Equality Rocks" honored hate crime victims and their families, such as featured speakers Dennis and Judy Shepard, the parents of Matthew Shepard.
 The event included Melissa Etheridge, Garth Brooks, Pet Shop Boys, k.d. lang, Nathan Lane, Rufus Wainwright, Albita Rodríguez, and Chaka Khan.